girder/girder_worker/docs/docker_run.rst

 Using named pipes to stream data in and out of containers
 ---------------------------------------------------------

-girder_worker uses named pipes as a language agnostic way of streaming data in and out of docker containers.
+Girder Worker uses named pipes as a language agnostic way of streaming data in and out of docker containers.
 Basically a named pipe is created at a path that is mounted into the container.
-This allows the container to open that pipe for read or write and similarly the girder_worker infrastructure can open the pipe on the host, thus allow data write and read from the container.
+This allows the container to open that pipe for read or write and similarly the Girder Worker infrastructure can open the pipe on the host, thus allowing data write and read from the container.

-The are two utility classes using to represent as named pipe, ``NamedOutputPipe`` and ``NamedInputPipe``
+The are two utility classes using to represent as named pipe, :py:class:`girder_worker.docker.transforms.NamedOutputPipe` and :py:class:`girder_worker.docker.transforms.NamedInputPipe`.

 NamedOuputPipe
 ^^^^^^^^^^^^^^

-This represents a named pipe that will be opened in the docker container for write.
+This represents a named pipe that can be opened in a docker container for write.
-So is using to stream data out of a container.
+Allowing data to be streamed out of a container.

 NamedInputPipe
 ^^^^^^^^^^^^^^

-This represents a named pipe that will be opened in the docker container for read.
+This represents a named pipe that can be opened in a docker container for read.
-So is using to stream data into a container.
+Allowing data to be streamed into a container.

-These pipes can be connected to other streams using the ``Connect`` untility class.
+These pipes can be connected together using the :py:class:`girder_worker.docker.transforms.Connect` utility class.

 Streaming Girder files into a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One great example of using a named pipe is to stream a potentially large file into a container.
-This approach allow the task to start process straight away rather than have to wait for the either file to download, it also removed the requirement that the file is held on the local filesystem.
-In the example below we are creating an instance of ``GirderFileIdToStream`` that provides the ability to download a file in chunks.
-We are also creating a named pipe called ``read_in_container``, as not ``volume`` argument is provided this pipe will be created on the temporary volume automatically mounted by girder_worker.
-Finally we are using the ``Connect`` class to "connect" the stream to the pipe, we pass the instance as a container argument. girder_worker will take care of the select logic to stream the file into the pipe.
+One common example of using a named pipe is to stream a potentially large file into a container.
+This approach allows the task to start processing immediately rather than having to wait for the entire file to download, it also removes the requirement that the file is held on the local filesystem.
+In the example below we are creating an instance of :py:class:`girder_worker.docker.transforms.girder.GirderFileIdToStream` that provides the ability to download a file in chunks.
+We are also creating a named pipe called ``read_in_container``, as no ``volume`` argument is provided this pipe will be created on the temporary volume automatically mounted by Girder Worker.
+Finally, we are using the :py:class:`girder_worker.docker.transforms.Connect` class to "connect" the stream to the pipe and we pass the instance as a container argument.
+Girder Worker will take care of the select logic to stream the file into the pipe.